mavera12/EHR/Generic-Module-Framework.md

 **Implementation Detail**

-Synthea generation occurs in time cycles; currently 7-day cycles.
+Synthea generation occurs in time-steps; currently defaults in the configuration to 7-days.
 This means that if a module is processed on a given date, the next time it is processed will be exactly 7 days later.
-If a delay expiration falls between cycles (e.g., day 3 of a 7-day cycle), then the first cycle _after_ the delay expiration will effectively _rewind_ the clock to the delay expiration time and process states using that time.
-Once it reaches a state that it can't pass through, it will process it once more using the original (7-day cycle) time.
+If a delay expiration falls between time-steps (e.g., day 3 of a 7-day time-step), then the first time-step _after_ the delay expiration will effectively _rewind_ the clock to the delay expiration time and process states using that time.
+Once it reaches a state that it can't pass through, it will process it once more using the original (7-day time-step) time.

 **Supported Properties**